qqpigass/FREEPII/README.md

 ### Basic data
 The human CF-MS datasets (PXD002892, PXD014820, and PXD015406) were downloaded from Zenodo (doi: 10.5281/zenodo.4106578). <br />
-Among the various files corresponding to different protein quantification strategies provided by the authors, we selected those containing iBAQ intensity of chromatograms for further analysis. <br /> <br />
+Among the various files corresponding to different protein quantification strategies provided by the authors, we selected those containing iBAQ intensity of chromatograms for further analysis. <br />

-The human protein complex dataset was downloaded from the CORUM database, and the human protein sequences were retrieved from UniProt database. <br /><br />
+The human protein complex dataset was downloaded from the CORUM database, and the human protein sequences were retrieved from UniProt database. <br />

 We retrieved the semantics and relationships between GO terms from the GO Consortium released on November 4, 2022. <br /><br />